 Healing is not simply the disappearance of pain.

-Healing is the restoration, establishment or re-establishment of internal coherence.
+Healing is the restoration, establishment or re-establishment of internal coherence, so the system is no longer organised primarily around survival.

 In some cases, coherence existed before disruption.
-In others, especially developmental trauma, coherence may never have had a chance to fully stabilise.
+In others, especially developmental trauma, coherent organisation may never have had a chance to fully establish itself.
 In those cases, healing establishes something that was not consistently available before.

 Structurally, healing means your internal world is no longer organised primarily around survival distortions.